Italian Grand Prix

-The Italian Grand Prix 2020 marked the second race in the third and last tripleheader of 2020.
-As always, the race was held at the iconic Monza circuit.
-The Italian Grand Prix is said to be the 5th oldest Grand Prix and along with the British Grand Prix, it has featured in the Formula One World Championship every season since 1950.
+The Italian Grand Prix is said to be the fifth oldest Grand Prix on the F1 calender, along with the British Grand Prix.
+It has featured in every season of the Formula One World Championship since 1950.

 |Michael Schumacher||Germany||1996, 1998, 2000, 2003, 2006|

 |Sebastian Vettel||Germany||2008, 2011, 2013|

 |John Surtees||England||1964, 1967|